Cuauhtémoc Moctezuma Brewery: Dos Equis

 In 2007, Dos Equis inaugurated its "The Most Interesting Man in the World" advertising campaign.

-The advertisements feature a bearded, debonair older gentleman (portrayed by actor Jonathan Goldsmith) with Frontline narrator Will Lyman conducting voiceovers.
+The advertisements feature a bearded, debonair older gentleman (originally portrayed by actor Jonathan Goldsmith) with Frontline narrator Will Lyman conducting voiceovers.
 As Ottmar Liebert's "Barcelona Nights" plays in the background, the advertisements featured a montage of daring exploits involving "the most interesting man" when he was younger.
 The precise settings are never revealed, but he performs feats such as: freeing an angry bear from a painful-looking bear trap; shooting a pool trick shot before an audience; catching a marlin while cavorting in a Hemingway-esque scene with a young woman; winning an arm-wrestling match in a South American setting; surfing a rogue wave; and bench pressing two young women in a casino setting, each woman being seated in a chair.

 In the commercial he says, "I don't always drink beer, but when I do, I prefer Dos Equis."
 Each commercial ends with the sign-off: "Stay thirsty, my friends."

-After nearly a decade of being the mascot for the beer, the character was sent on a one-way trip to Mars in a commercial.
+After nearly a decade of being the mascot for the beer, Goldsmith's version of the character was sent on a one-way trip to Mars in a commercial.
 From September 2016, "The Most Interesting Man in the World" is a French actor named Augustin Legrand.

 The campaign was ended in 2018, and replaced with a new campaign called "Keep It Interesante".